 Description: The Resource Log is designed to assess your understanding and application of the skills and concepts you have learned in the unit, and provide a record of resources and strategies for your future reference.

 Weight: 100%.
 You will receive a grade for IFN001 based on your mark out of 100 for the Resource Log.

-You will be advised of your specific due date via email.
 We recommend you complete the assessment as early as possible to gain the maximum benefit in preparing your literature review.

 Please contact your Liaison Librarian by email or for consultation by appointment for discipline specific questions or clarification of requirements for particular questions.

 The following presentation answers the most commonly asked questions about the IFN001 Resource Log assessment.

 IFN001 is a 4 credit point unit with an approximate total workload of 48 hours.

 We advise that you engage early with the unit as the content will help to develop foundational research skills and knowledge to progress in your course of study.